 - This article examines the development of NFT art and how this trend has impacted the industry.
 What are the benefits and potential risks of NRT art? - Consider Reading 1 on What is Art and Reading 2 on How to define Art.
-How would you apply the criteria provided to 'NFT art'? - What value may there be in setting criteria for the definition of art? - Chow lists and explains a number of adverse consequences arising out of the NFT art boom.
+How would you apply the criteria provided to 'NFT art'? - As NFT art becomes more common, what do you foresee would be the impact on the diversity of art that is produced, as well as how the artistic merit of different art is measured? - What value may there be in setting criteria for the definition of art and how its quality is judged? - Chow lists and explains a number of adverse consequences arising out of the NFT art boom.
 Which are you the most concerned about, and why?